Try a new challenge

 Two locations for 2016!

-This year we are excited to announce that we have two great locations for our Race for Life Half Marathon.
-We’re back at Lee Valley, just outside London, and are also holding one at Clumber Park in Nottinghamshire.
+This year we had two great locations for our Race for Life Half Marathon.
+We were back at Lee Valley, just outside London, and also held one at Clumber Park in Nottinghamshire.

 Race for Life Marathon